JoeLumbley/Animation/README.md

 ### Distance

-We calculate the distance that our rectangle should move based on its velocity multiplied by DeltaTime.
+We calculate the distance that our rectangle should move based on its velocity multiplied by deltaTime.

 Distance = Velocity * DeltaTime

 This ensures that our rectangle moves at a consistent speed regardless of the frame rate.

-For example, if the frame rate is low, DeltaTime will be larger, and our rectangle will move a larger distance in that frame to compensate.
+For example, if the frame rate is low, deltaTime will be larger, and our rectangle will move a larger distance in that frame to compensate.

 | Frames per Second | DeltaTime | Distance |
 | --- | --- | --- |